withcenter/fireflow/README.md

 - Display user online/offline status without Cloud function.
   - Record on/offline status on Realtime database only and create a widget to display whether the user is online or offline.
   - If the on/off status is not save in firestore, it cannot be searched. but it can display.

+- How to display online/offline users by creating a function in GCP.

 - Chat
   - Block the moderator to leave the chat room when there are other members in the room.